-Where there is a contract for the sale of specific goods, the contract is void-abinitio if the goods without the knowledge of the seller have, at the time when the contract was made, perished or become so damaged as no longer to answer to their description contract.
+Where there is a contract for the sale of specificgoods, the contract is void-abinitio if the goods without the knowledge of the seller have, at the time when thecontract was made, perished or become so damaged as no longer to answer to their description contract.

 Example: A agrees to sell B 50 bags of wheat stored in the A's godown.
-Due to water logging, all the goods stored in the godown were destroyed.
+Due to water logging, all the goodsstored in the godown were destroyed.
 At the time of agreement, neither parties were aware of the fact.
-The contract is void-ab-initio.
+The contract is void-abinitio.

-- Goods perishing before sale but after agreement to sell (Section 8): Where there is an agreement to sell specific goods, and subsequently the goods without any fault on the part of the seller or buyer perish or become so damaged as no longer to answer to their description in the agreement before the risk passes to the buyer, the contract becomes void. - Goods perishing after contract of sale: The contract is already executed - 2.
-Ascertained Goods are those goods which are identified in accordance with the agreement after the contract of sale is made.
-This term is not defined in the Act but has been judicially interpreted.
-In actual practice the term 'ascertained goods' is used in the same sense as 'specific goods.'
-When from a lot or out of large quantity of unascertained goods, the number or quantity contracted for is identified, such identified goods are called ascertained goods.
+- ❖ Goods perishing before sale but after agreement to sell (Section 8): Where there is an agreement to sell specific goods, and subsequently the goods without any fault on the part of the seller or buyer perish or become so damaged as no longer to answer to their description in the agreement before the risk passes to the buyer, the contract becomes void\ - Goods perishing after contract of sale: The contract is already executed

+2. The main points of distinction between the 'sale' and 'hire-purchase' are as follows: